LaboratorioGluon/ArduDCLoad/README.md

 # ArduDCLoad

-A configurable multipurpose DC Load board.
+A configurable multipurpose DC Load board developed directly [on Twitch](https://www.twitch.tv/labgluon)

 The values of the resistors can be calculated to adapt the PCB to your needs.

 With defaul values máximum values are:
 - V_TEST: 15V, 3A
 - V_In; 5V

 And this is how it looks: